F1R3FLY-io/f1r3fly/rspace++/README.md

 - Make sure you have [protobuf](https://grpc.io/docs/protoc-installation/) installed

 To get in and out of `direnv` you can use the following:
-- `direnv revoke` then exit root project directory
+- `direnv allow` in root project directory
-- `direnv allow` then enter root project directory
+- `direnv revoke` then exit root project directory.
+Coming back into root project directory you will be out of nix shell

 Starting standalone node using RSpace++
 1. `sbt ";clean ;compile ;stage"`